 Large enough to accommodate three people, the Rhino R150 is undoubtedly the top quality blind for bowhunting.
 And here is why we tag it the best!

 For starters, this is made from 150 denier polyester.
 But what earns it the number one spot on this list is how easy it is to set up.
-It may take getting used to, but with some practice, you can have it set up in seconds.
+It may take getting used to, but you can have it set up in seconds with some practice.

 At the center, it has a height of 66 inches, which is quite impressive.
-This combined with 58 inches by 58 inches floor space, makes it quite a roomy blind.
+This, combined with 58 inches by 58 inches floor space, makes it a pretty roomy blind.

 - 150 denier polyester Construction: capable of withstanding harsh weather conditions, including rain, hail, and even snow.

 - 180 degrees window layout: allows for full 180 degrees visibility of your surroundings while inside the blind

 - Shoot through mesh windows: For comfortable shooting while inside the ground blind

 - Brush loops: to allow for adding of natural cover to enhance camouflage